-PA 95-294 imposes a 3% surcharge on motor vehicles rented for less than 31 days.
+SALES AND USE TAX Fiscal Gross Revenue Year (\$Millions) Base Changes PA 95-294 imposes a 3% surcharge on motor vehicles rented for less than 31 days.
 The surcharge is to be used is to be used to pay property taxes, and licensing and titling fees on rented motor vehicles.
 Any excess revenue after these expenses have covered by a municipality must be remitted for deposit into the State's General Fund.
 PA 95-260 exempts sales of motor vehicles that have been declared a total loss by the insurance company and subsequently rebuilt by the owner, who was the same owner subject to the vehicle's last taxable sale. (eff.
-7/1/95)

-PA 96-252 exempts the sales of machinery, equipment, tools, materials, supplies and fuel purchased by biotechnology technology companies. (eff.
-7/1/96)

-PA 96-253 exempts banks, insurers, and investment companies from paying the sales and use tax if all of their business is outside the United States, and if the company's headquarters is located within a special export zone in Hartford.
+7/1/95) 1997 2,611.5 6.0% PA 96-252 exempts the sales of machinery, equipment, tools, materials, supplies and fuel purchased by biotechnology technology companies. (eff.
+7/1/96) PA 96-253 exempts banks, insurers, and investment companies from paying the sales and use tax if all of their business is outside the United States, and if the company's headquarters is located within a special export zone in Hartford.
 PA 96-232 reduces the rate on repairs or maintenance services on all form of water transportation, except seaplanes by the following schedule.

-PA 96-104 exempts services provided by out-of-state printing companies whose only activities in the state are related to a contract with in-state commercial printers to print and distribute printed material.

-PA 96-172

-- 1) extends to motor buses the exemption for the trade-in allowance on remanufactured truck core parts and components for certain large trucks to motor buses. - 2) exempts machinery, equipment, tools, and materials used exclusively in commercial processing of photographic film and paper.

-PA 96-165 extends the exemption on transportation services to include livery services, including limousine and sedan car services.
-A federal law terminating the Interstate Commerce Commission (PL 104-88) prohibits states from taxing interstate transportation services.

-PA 96-139 made technical change on the effective date of the phase-down of sales tax on data processing equipment enacted by PA 95-160.

-PA 97-315 with PA 97-243 and PA 97-4 (June 18, 1997 Special Session)

-- 1) allocates \$150,000 from fiscal year 1997-98 lodging tax revenue to the Connecticut Film, Video and Media Office. - 2) extends the sales tax exemption to services provided to any low- and moderate-income housing facility sponsored by a Mutual Housing Association at a site conveyed to it by the US Department of Housing and Urban Development before Sept 1, 1995.
+Period Rate July 1,1997 to July 1, 1998 4% July 1,1998 to July 1, 1999 2% Beginning on July 1, 1999 Exempt PA 96-104 exempts services provided by out-of-state printing companies whose only activities in the state are related to a contract with in-state commercial printers to print and distribute printed material.
+PA 96-172 1) extends to motor buses the exemption for the trade-in allowance on remanufactured truck core parts and components for certain large trucks to motor buses.
+2) exempts machinery, equipment, tools, and materials used exclusively in commercial processing of photographic film and paper. ot PA 96-165 extends the exemption on transportation services to include livery services, including limousine and sedan car services.
+A federal law terminating the Interstate Commerce Commission (PL 104-88) prohibits states from taxing interstate transportatio services. 'n PA 96-139 made technical change on the effective date of the phase-down of sales tax on data processing equipment enacted by PA 95-160.
+1998 2,772.1 6.0% PA 97-315 with PA 97-243 and PA 97-4 (June 18, 1997 Special Session) 1) allocates \$150,000 from fiscal year 1997-98 lodging tax revenue to the Connecticut Film, Video and Media Office.
+2) extends the sales tax exemption to services provided to any low- and moderate-income housing facility sponsored by a Mutual Housing Association at a site conveye to it by the US Department of Housing and Urban Development before Sept 1, 1995. :d

+Gross Fiscal Revenue Year (\$Millions) Rate